-- 1) they are incurred between the first and final dates of eligibility of a project as specified in the project contract; - 2) they are connected with the subject of the project contract and they are indicated in the estimated overall budget of the project; - 3) they are proportionate and necessary for the implementation of the project; - 4) they must be used for the sole purpose of achieving the objective(s) of the project and its expected outcome(s), in a manner consistent with the principles of economy, efficiency and effectiveness; - 5) they are identifiable and verifiable, in particular through being recorded in the accounting records of the project promoter and determined according to the applicable accounting standards and generally accepted accounting principles; Exceptionally, with reference to expenditures incurred by project partners whose primary location is in one of the donor states or project partners that are international organizations or bodies or agencies thereof, the proof of expenditure may take a form of a report by an independent auditor, qualified to carry out statutory audits of accounting documents, certifying that the reported costs are incurred in accordance with the rules of the programme.
-The certification process can be governed by the International Standard on Related Services (ISRS) 4400 "Engagements to perform agreed-upon procedures regarding financial information" as published by the IFAC The annually audited financial statement of an entity cannot replace the specific auditor's certificate confirming that the claimed costs are incurred in accordance with the rules of the programme, the relevant law and national accounting practices.;

-- 6) they comply with the requirements of applicable tax and social legislation. - 7) In the body of proof of expenditure documents about supplies of goods and services, it is essential that their issuer indicates that the good or service relates to the Project funded by the Active Citizens Fund Programme in Greece and its Project Grant Agreement.
+- 1) they are incurred between the first and final dates of eligibility of a project as specified in the project contract; - 2) they relate to the subject of the project contract and they are indicated in the estimated overall budget of the project; - 3) they are proportionate and necessary for the implementation of the project; - they must be used for the sole purpose of achieving the objective(s) of the project and its expected outcome(s), in a manner consistent with the principles of economy, efficiency and effectiveness; - 5) they are identifiable and verifiable, in particular through being recorded in the accounting records of the project promoter and determined according to the applicable accounting standards and generally accepted accounting principles; - 6) they comply with the requirements of applicable tax and social insurance legislation and are proved via documents proof of expenditure. - 7) In the body of proof of expenditure documents about supplies of goods and services, it is essential that their issuer indicates that the good or service relates to the Project funded by the Active Citizens Fund Programme in Greece and its Project Grant Contract.